jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Learning will spoil him.
 Once a slave can read, he is no longer a slave.
 He has eyes outside the household.
 He sees what we have and don't share.
 He thinks.
 He calculates.
 He plans.
 You'll ruin him for us.
 And it's against the law."

-I say, "But everyone in Ohio learns to read."
+I say, "But every kid learns to read."

-"This isn't Ohio.
+"This isn't Ohio or Pennsylvania.
 Our property rights aren't cruel, Sophia.
 They're order.
 Without them, chaos.
 They do the work.
 We do the thinking."

 He touches my shoulder.
 Gentle.

 "I know you mean well.
-But never do that again.
+But knowledge unfits a child to be a slave.
+Never do that again.
 It's wrong.
 For everyone.
 Frederick is clever.
 Proud.
 He tricked you."

 I had been tidying up while Hugh talked.
 Why was I cleaning?